calebclayreagor/DELAY/README.md

 1. Follow these instructions to install the latest version of PyTorch with CUDA support: https://pytorch.org

   - Please note, DELAY currently requires CUDA-capable GPUs for model training and prediction

-2. Confirm that additional dependencies for ``pytorch-lightning`` and ``pandas`` have been satisfied
+2. Confirm that the additional dependencies for ``pytorch-lightning`` and ``pandas`` have been satisfied

-3. Navigate to the location where you want to clone the DELAY repository and run:
+3. Navigate to the location where you want to clone the repository for DELAY and run:

 ```
 $ git clone https://github.com/calebclayreagor/DELAY.git